-(a) Each person or tandem pair making a parachute descent shall be equipped with a main parachute that complies with the technical standards of a parachute organisation.

-(b) Each person or tandem pair making a parachute descent shall be equipped with a reserve parachute assembly which-

-- (1) complies with the technical standards of a parachute organisation; and - (2) has been inspected, re-packed and certified as airworthy within the previous 7 months by a parachute technician in accordance with the technical standards of a parachute organisation.

-(c) Each tandem rider making a tandem descent shall wear a harness which-

-- (1) complies with the technical standards of a parachute organisation; and - (2) is properly secured to a matching tandem-master harness.
+- (a) A person or tandem pair making a parachute descent must be equipped with a main parachute that complies with the technical standards of a parachute organisation. - (b) A person or tandem pair making a parachute descent must be equipped with a reserve parachute assembly which- - (1) complies with the technical standards of a parachute organisation; and - (2) has been inspected, re-packed and certified as airworthy within the previous 7 months by a parachute technician in accordance with the technical standards of a parachute organisation. - (c) Each tandem rider making a tandem descent must wear a harness which- - (1) complies with the technical standards of a parachute organisation; and - (2) is properly secured to a matching tandem-master harness.